 Supta Baddha Konasana Steps, Benefits & Contraindications

-Supta Baddha Konasana, also known as Reclined Bound Angle Pose, or Reclined Cobbler’s Pose, is a great relaxing yoga pose that relieves stress levels and cures anxiety.
+Supta Baddha Konasana is also known as Reclined Bound Angle Pose or Reclined Cobbler’s Pose.
+Supta Baddha Konasana Benefits are important in today’s context as it is a great relaxing yoga pose that relieves stress levels and cures anxiety.
 This pose stretches the groin and inner thigh muscles and works as a hip opener.
-Supt Baddha Konasana relieves the daily stress through enhancing the blood flow all over the body which makes you feel refreshed and energetic.
+Supt Baddha Konasana relieves the daily stress by enhancing the blood flow all over the body which makes you feel refreshed and energetic.

 Supta Baddha Konasana Meaning

 The name “Supta Baddha Konasana” comes from four Sanskrit words, viz.

 “Supta” meaning “reclining”

 “Baddha” meaning “bound”

 “Kona” meaning “angle” and

 “Asana” which means “pose”